 What Cleaner Should You Use to Clean the Motorcycle Helmet Shell?

-This was touched on above, but there are many types of plastics.
+Please know that there are different types of plastics.
 Some are more likely to absorb things that soak the surface than others.

 You need to avoid cleaners that are acidic or “alkali-based corrosive cleaning agents”.
-I’m not a chemist, but what stuck out to me is to NOT use a cleaner like a window cleaner.
+I’m not a chemist, but what stuck out to me is do NOT use a cleaner like a window cleaner.

 In addition, the finish of your helmet comes into play.
 For example, you can use a wax on helmets that DO NOT have a matte finish.